adamnoto/bali/README.md

 Why I created Bali?

+- Defining authorization rules are complicated, I want to make it natural and so much simper like Ruby
-- I want to segment access rules per roles
+- I want to easily segment authorization rules per roles
 - I don't want to marry rules with controllers' actions
-- I want an intuitive DSL that makes defining things fast
+- I want an intuitive DSL
 - I want to print those rules if I want, to see who can do what
 - On top of that, it integrates well with Rails (also, RSpec)

+Internally, Bali is quite complicated, but externally, Bali should be very easy and intuitive to use.

 ## Supported versions